pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 your command palette for "Convert Spaces to Tabs" (or vice versa) to run one of these commands.

-The whitespace commands are implemented in the [whitespace](https://github.com/pulsar-edit/whitespace) package.
+The whitespace commands are implemented in the {whitespace}
+package.
 The settings for the whitespace commands are managed on the page for the `whitespace` package.